De Porceleyne Fles commemorative plates

 About this plate and comets.

 The depiction of Comet Halley itself is the stylized one with the words in capitals - "HALLEY". in the centre.
 You can also see above this depictions of the constellations Aquarius and Gemini.
-These would probably have been the two constellations that Comet Halley passed through as it was seen in the night sky.
+These were the two constellations that Comet Halley passed through as it was seen in the night sky.
 It was seen from about February to July 1910.

 January 2010 is the 100th anniversary of 'The Daylight Comet of 1910'.